 In particular, we wanted to align our sustainability communications with C&A brand communications to emphasise that sustainability is the new normal.

-In 2018, we reached a key milestone in our sustainability journey with the launch of #WearTheChange, our first global, multi-channel sustainability communications campaign.
-It was launched in Europe in February 2018, across in-store, online and print touchpoints.
+In 2018, we reached a key milestone in our sustainability journey with the launch of #WearTheChange, our first global, multi-channel sustainability communications platform.
+It was launched in Europe in February 2018, across in-store, online, and print touchpoints.
 All products advertised under #WearTheChange are produced and sourced in a way that is more sustainable than conventional methods.
-Every one is backed by a verifiable sustainability claim: for example, certified organic cotton or Cradle-to-Cradle CertifiedTM.
+Each is backed by a verifiable sustainability claim: for example, certified organic cotton or Cradle to Cradle CertifiedTM.

 The #WearTheChange message is clear: every little step counts.
 We are inviting customers to join our sustainability journey with an inspiring and optimistic message that it’s possible to look good and feel good, with no compromises.